FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 2. Neural methods can be used to perform QA, IR, amongst other tasks.
 In general they have a fair amount of flexibility when it comes to finding results, i.e., not just keyword based.
 That said they are often trained to perform a specific task on specific data and are likely to fail in unexpected ways outside of their domain.
 My favorite failure mode so far has been ranking punctuation heavy spans very highly.
-3. Bibliographic methods are cool and leverage scientific communities.
+3. Bibliographic methods are cool and leverage the work done by scientific communities through citation tracking.
 That said they tend to not be interdisciplinary and can wind up only finding certain pools of authors that co-cite each others work.
-If there are cliques, veins of research, or different communities you may not find them unlike textual methods
+If there are cliques, veins of research, or different communities you may not find them unlike textual methods.
+Moreover once in a while papers irrelevant to your query can be surfaced if they are just oft-cited.
 4. Deep research/agentic approaches are relatively new.
 In general I've been disappointed by these tools, they tend to pull in only tangentially relevant results and miss some clear matches.
 I'm not quite sure how they work or if they perform the work consistently because